acutkosky/loadit/README.md

 * Previously cached data can be re-used: if the entire iterator can be cached, then you only need the cache.
 * If we don't have the disk space to cache all iterations, we'll automatically regenerate iterations on-demand.
 * Safe to use with multithreading or multiprocessing.
+* Also provides some helpful utilities for manipulating list-like objects.

 ### Restrictions/Caveats